How to grease and flour a pan?

 Greasing and flouring a pan might be easy, but they are still extra steps.
 You might be wondering if you can do away with them if you use a non-stick pan.
 Even if you have a non-stick pan, we still recommend greasing and flouring the pan, especially if we’re talking about an old one.

-Textured Pans
+Using Textured Pans Effectively

 You can grease and flour many pans, but it is suggested that you use a pan with some texture on it, especially if you opted for one of the two brushes.
 However, some textures are more prone to cause lumping.
 You might want to keep all this in mind when choosing a pan to use or even if you’re planning to buy a new one!